jerrysze/COMP3021-PA3/README.md

 #### Task 3: Interleaved XML Import and Query

 In tasks 1 and 2, the XML import and query are handled separately.
 In task 3, you will receive a list of commands containing both XML import and query.
 Note that for each AST, its loading commands are not guaranteed to be issued earlier than its query.
 You should correctly schedule these commands to prevent AST not found exceptions.
-For instance, for the following example command list, command 3 should not be executed before command 1.
+For instance, for the following example command list, command 3 should be executed before command 1.
 Besides, the order of queries should be consistent to that in given commands.

 More importantly, if there are no corresponding AST loading commands for a specific query, the query should be skipped.